MoldyMacaroniX/moldygd.com/_src/posts/burnout-september-2023.md

 ---
 title: Burnout
 date: 2023-09-17
+desc: Burnout is something I hear a lot of YouTubers talk about.
+For the longest time, I've taken pride in not ever really getting burnout as a YouTuber.
+With my upload schedule only demanding one video a *month*, I considered myself immune to burnout.
 ---

 **Burnout** is something I hear a lot of YouTubers talk about.
 For the longest time, I've taken pride in not ever really getting burnout as a YouTuber.
 With my upload schedule only demanding one video a *month*, I considered myself immune to burnout.